Last Updated on November 25, 2020 by Janet Frost

 Ruidoso is all about Chillin’

 Spring, summer, winter, fall; anytime of year, Ruidoso is a spot to kick back and relax.
 Neighboring Texans have kept this chill paradise their little secret.
 They come to escape the heat of a Texas summer and the flat drab landscape of their winters.
 Ruidoso,NM is packed with family friendly adventures, infamous history, boutique shopping and local artisans.

 Rio Ruidoso flows through town and shares the name, Ruidoso, which means noisy river in Spanish.
 During my visit in late fall, they experienced significant rain and the river lived up to its moniker.

 Ruidoso offers traditional chain hotels such as Best Western Plus and Days Inn.
 You can find any size of rental cabin in the woods, along the river or clinging to the hills.
 The Inn of the Mountain Gods is a sprawling resort and casino owned by the Mescalero tribe.
 There are historic roadside motels such as the Sitzmark Chalet Inn.
-If you want to make new best friends, see my post about the Sitzmark Chalet experience here.

 I was hosted one night by the Mountain Air Cabins at the very end of Upper Canyon road.
 The Upper Canyon is one of Ruidoso’s most scenic and historic areas.
 Located in the southwest corner, the area is replete with rental cabins located near the river.
 Wildlife is abundant in this area of Ruidoso, including bear, elk, and deer.
 The Upper Canyon has spectacular fall foliage with golden aspens, oaks and cottonwood trees.